 The following do not constitute a Change in Law at any time after the Signing Date:

 a change to a term (including any renaming or replacement of a term) in the NER of similar meaning or effect to the relevant term.
-The change to the term will apply in place of the relevant term in the NER; or
+The change to the term will apply in place of the relevant term in the NER;

-a change to the Reserve Level Declaration Guidelines or the NER in relation to the description, categorisation or thresholds of low reserves or lack of reserves (LOR).
-The Commonwealth may (acting reasonably) notify the Operator which description, categorisation or thresholds of low reserve or LORs will apply for the purpose of the definition of an Actual LOR3 Event.
+a change to the Reserve Level Declaration Guidelines or the NER in relation to the description, categorisation or thresholds of low reserve or lack of reserve (LOR); and

+a Pandemic Change in Law.

 Mitigation

-If the Operator incurs a Relevant Cost Change, then Operator must use its reasonable endeavours to mitigate any such Relevant Cost Change incurred and to maximise the extent of any reduction in costs arising from the Relevant Cost Change.
+If the Operator incurs a Relevant Cost Change, the Operator must use its reasonable endeavours to mitigate any additional costs incurred and to maximise the extent of any reduction in costs arising from the Relevant Cost Change.

 Notice